-The application must include the Standard Form 424 (Application for Federal Assistance), Standard Form 424C (Budget Information for Construction Programs), cover page, and the Project Narrative.
+The application must include the Standard Form 424 (Application for Federal Assistance), cover page, and the Project Narrative.
 More detailed information about the Project Narrative follows.
-Applicants should also complete and attach to their application the "BUILD 2018 Project Information"
+Applicants should also complete and attach to their application the "BUILD 2019 Project Information" form available at www.transportation.gov/BUILDgrants.
+The Department recommends that the project narrative follow the basic outline below to address the program requirements and assist evaluators in locating relevant information.